ReactJsDeveloperMaster/adamant-tradebot/README.md

 ADAMANT Trading & Market making bot is a software that allows to run trades on crypto exchanges, make trade volume, maintain spread and liquidity, set price range, and build live-like dynamic order book.

-This is a free version.
+This is a  version.
 For premium features, see [marketmaking.app/services](https://marketmaking.app/services/).

 # Market making